stylewarning/hypergeometrica/README.md

 - Fast in-core multiplication using a variety of algorithms, from schoolbook to floating-point FFTs.

-- Fast in-core multiplication for extremely huge numbers using exact convolutions via number-theotric transforms.
+- Fast in-core multiplication for extremely huge numbers using exact convolutions via number-theoretic transforms.
 This is enabled by extremely fast 64-bit modular arithmetic.

 - Fast out-of-core multiplication using derivatives of the original Cooley-Tukey algorithm.